NeuralEmpowerment/event-sourcing-platform/README.md

 - 🚧 **Examples (future)** – 007 e-commerce and 008 banking are scaffolds awaiting domain logic.
 - 🚧 **Infra-as-code & docs-site** – Module scaffolding exists; provider-specific stacks and walkthroughs are being built.

+## 📚 Inspiration & References

+This platform draws inspiration from and builds upon the work of leading event sourcing practitioners:

+- **[Understanding Event Sourcing](https://leanpub.com/eventsourcing)** by Martin Dilger - A comprehensive book combining Event Modeling and Event Sourcing to plan and build software systems of any size and complexity.
+[Sample code on GitHub](https://github.com/dilgerma/eventsourcing-book).
+- **Event Modeling** - [The original Event Modeling article](https://eventmodeling.org/) provides foundational concepts for our approach.

 ---

 **This platform serves as a comprehensive foundation for event sourcing applications, providing both the low-level event storage and high-level patterns needed to build robust, scalable systems.**